 GAMSAT Preparation Plan

-The preparation plan you adopt to preparing for the GAMSAT (Graduate Australian Medical School Admissions Test) will determine the degree of success that you achieve.
+A Gamsat preparation plan to help you prepare for the test.
+The plan you adopt to prepare for the GAMSAT (Graduate Australian Medical School Admissions Test) will determine the degree of success that you achieve.

 The test has been carefully designed to assess potential candidates ability to undertake rigorous high level studies for entry to medicine, dentistry and other demanding health related fields.